Shelby219/Your-Thrift-Co./README.md

 ![ERD-User](https://github.com/Shelby219/Your-Thrift-Co./blob/master/docs/UserERD.png)

 - **User:** This is the foundation database relation.
 It houses the core user information.
+It contains the user primary key which is the source of all authentication and authorisation via current_user.

 ### Item